-Netflix ‘Dark’ Season 3: Series Creator Teases On Instagram Than News Is Imminent
+Netflix ‘Dark’ Season 3: Series Creator Teases On Instagram That News Is Imminent

 “Please be real!
 Please be real!!!
 No joke?!” another said.

 The announcement is likely to be real and not a joke as bo Odar normally holds true to anything he posts to his Instagram account regarding news for Dark.
-However, the speculation will likely continue until the 24-hours is up.
-Currently, there are still nine hours to go until fans can expect further news.
+However, the speculation will likely continue until the 24 hours is up.
+As of this writing, there are still nine hours to go until fans can expect further news.

 The reason for this estimated premiere date is that this is the same day that the apocalypse commenced in the TV series.
-Season 2 of the series also dropped on a date significant to the complicated timeline that loops through Dark and setting a precedence.
+Season 2 of the series also dropped a date significant to the complicated timeline that loops through Dark and setting a precedence.

 Even before social distancing rules were enforced relating to the current coronavirus pandemic, plenty of viewers were already predicting this start date.
 With the sudden shutdown of filming, many suspected that a delay was unfortunately inevitable.